listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.6-executing-the-hitl-requests/problem/readme.md

 const messagesAfterHitl = TODO;
 ```

-We need this `messagesAfterHitl` array because after processing the decisions, we'll call the LLM again using the `getDiary` function:
+We need this `messagesAfterHitl` array because after processing the decisions, we'll call the LLM again using the `getDiary` function.

 ```ts
 // TODO: instead of referring to the 'messages' (the ones